 Four patch units: two contrasting fabrics, small amounts, see page 3 instructions

-Other MaterialsBinding: about 205 running inches of doublefold binding suitable for a 1/4" seam allowance (quilt binding strip instructions).
+Other MaterialsBinding: about 205 running inches of doublefold binding finishing at 1/" (quilt binding strip instructions).

 Backing: 1-7/8 yards (Unless you plan to do lots of intricate quilting, a single cut of yardage should work -- you would have about 3" of excess fabric on the sides.
 Trim selvages after quilting.)
 How to Make Quilt Backing